twillis/spazzer/README.txt

 =========

 Spazzer is a web based music portal application.
-It's written in python, it runs under WSGI, it's built on top of bfg.
+It's written in python, it runs under WSGI, it's built on top of pyramid.